Destinations · The Salon

 Kreuzberg is the artist-and-queer hybrid.
 South of Mitte, grittier, the street art is legitimate, the bars are real, the neighborhood self-consciously resists commercialization.
 If you want to live in Berlin while visiting, Kreuzberg is where you anchor.

-Schöneberg is the historic gay village — Nollendorfplatz, the surviving bars from the 1970s onward, the memorial to homosexuals persecuted under the Nazis nearby in Tiergarten.
+Schöneberg is the historic gay village — Nollendorfplatz, the surviving bars from the 1970s onward, the memorial to homosexuals persecuted under the Nazis embedded in Tiergarten nearby.
 This is where the continuity lives.
 This is where you understand what survived.

-Friedrichshain is techno Berlin — the former East Berlin neighborhood that became the epicenter of the city's electronic-music scene and contemporary queer club culture.
+Friedrichshain is techno Berlin — the former East Berlin neighborhood that became the epicenter of Berlin’s electronic-music scene and contemporary queer club culture.
 Berghain.
 KitKatClub.
 The scene that runs until dawn.
+The future, not the past.

 Neukölln is the emerging queer-creative neighborhood — where the next generation is moving as Kreuzberg and Schöneberg get expensive.
-Turkish and Arab immigrant communities, artists, the working-class Berlin that isn't yet sold to tourists.
-The neighborhood where Berlin is still becoming.
+Turkish immigrant community, Arab immigrant community, artists, the working-class Berlin that isn’t yet sold to tourists.

-Where to anchor depends entirely on what you actually want: history (Schöneberg), contemporary grit (Kreuzberg), club culture (Friedrichshain), or the neighborhood still in motion (Neukölln).
+Where to anchor depends on what you actually want: history (Schöneberg), contemporary grit (Kreuzberg), club culture (Friedrichshain), or the neighborhood where Berlin is still becoming (Neukölln).
 Most first-time visitors anchor in Mitte or Kreuzberg.
-Dandy leans toward Schöneberg — because the queer history is the point.
+We tend to nudge you toward Schöneberg because the queer history is the point.

 Where We’d Anchor

-Hotel de Rome in Mitte is the luxury flagship — a Prussian bank building from 1889 converted into 146 rooms, with a three-story neoclassical atrium that reads as historic from the moment you walk in.
+Hotel de Rome (Mitte, Behrenstrasse) is the luxury flagship — a 1889 Prussian bank building converted into a 146-room hotel, with a three-story neoclassical atrium that reads as historic from the moment you walk in.
 The rooftop pool has Reichstag views.
 The location is impeccable.
-But it's Mitte energy — tourists everywhere, the city's oldest money looking back at itself.
+But it’s Mitte energy — tourists everywhere, the city’s oldest money looking back at itself.

-Soho House Berlin sits on Torstraße in Mitte, bordering Prenzlauer Berg — a converted industrial building with that members'-club energy that actually works for hotel guests, close to the creative neighborhoods without being fully inside them.
-You'll see the real city from your window.
-The bar is where people actually are on a Friday night, not where they pose.
+Soho House Berlin (Kreuzberg) is the contemporary call — 40 rooms in a converted industrial building, that member’s-club energy that actually works for hotel guests, the neighborhood is where Berlin’s creative class still lives.
+You’ll see the real city from your window.
+The bar is where people actually are on Friday night, not where they pose.

-Michelberger Hotel in Friedrichshain is the scene option — over 100 rooms in a converted warehouse, the ground-floor restaurant and bar at the epicenter of the neighborhood's nightlife, the guest list reading like the contemporary Berlin art and music scene.
+Michelberger Hotel (Friedrichshain) is the scene option — 60 rooms in a converted warehouse, the ground-floor restaurant-bar is the epicenter of Friedrichshain nightlife, the guest list reads like the contemporary Berlin art and music scene.
 Stay here if you want the clubs to be literally downstairs.
 The sound carries.
 Fair warning.

-None of these properties are performing Pride.
-They're assuming it.
+All three properties have depth to their queer history and contemporary queer awareness.
+None of them are performing Pride.
+They’re assuming it.

 The Schöneberg Pilgrimage

-Nollendorfplatz looks like a Berlin U-Bahn station with cafés.
+Nollendorfplatz — this is the square that changed the course of queer history, and it looks like a Berlin U-Bahn station with cafés.
 Which, yes, it is.
 But the history underneath is what matters.

 Walk Nollendorfplatz at golden hour.
 You’ll see older queer men and women — the generation that lived through the 1970s and 80s — sitting at the café tables.
 You’ll see young queer people moving through the neighborhood like it’s just the city they live in.
 You’ll see the brass plaques embedded in the sidewalk memorializing the people murdered in the Nazi camps — the queer ones, the Jewish ones, the political prisoners.